ouspg/trytls/README.md

 ## What

  * Check the behavior of a software library - does it properly check the certificates?
- * Test the TLS client code, do not address possible client certificate check problems
+ * Test the TLS client code, do not address possible client certificate check problems in server code
  * Test against specialized backends, do not require a man in the middle setup
+ * Drive the tests with code, do not worry about smart TVs, IoT toasters and other such devices

 ## How